 Dynamic Variable (Local): These types of variables are limited to the function inside which they are defined.

 They are defined using the let or prog constructs.
-For example:

 (let ((x 'a) (y 'b)(z 'c))